 Statement from CAPS regarding the Israel-Hamas conflict

-The staff at Counseling and Psychological Services are deeply dismayed by the continuing conflict in Gaza and Israel..
-We are keenly aware of the psychological and emotional toll this devastating conflict is taking within the Jewish community on campus.
-We are also aware that students of Palestinian descent on campus are experiencing distress in relation to this conflict.
+The staff at Counseling and Psychological Services are deeply dismayed by the continuing Israel-Hamas War.
+We hope for a resolution that will bring peace and safety for the Palestinian and Israeli peoples alike.
+CAPS staff are keenly aware of the psychological and emotional distress so many of our students are experiencing related to this devastating conflict, particularly Jewish students and Arab students.
 Violence, hatred, and prejudice in all forms is traumatizing to all who are touched by it.
 A large part of our role at CAPS is to support IC students in coping through, and healing from, such traumatic times as these.
+At CAPS, we start from a place of welcoming the full humanity of each student, seeking to understand the unique combination of identities, experiences, and perspectives each student holds.

-To that end, CAPS offers walk-in hours daily, during normal business hours, to ensure increased accessibility for students during this difficult time.
-Students are also encouraged to use our Let’s Talk (non-crisis drop-in consultation) , and After-Hours counseling services, as other alternatives for mental health support.
+We strive to be available to all students in a variety of times and formats.
+To that end, CAPS offers walk-in hours daily, during normal business hours, to ensure increased accessibility for all students during this difficult time.
+Students are also encouraged to use our Let's Talk (non-crisis drop-in consultation), and After-Hours counseling services, as other alternatives for mental health support.
 While it is uncertain how long the Israel-Hamas War will continue, please know that CAPS is a continuing resource for students for the duration of this conflict and beyond.

 Everyone at CAPS wishes to extend particular care, concern, and welcome to the members of our community impacted by the recent displays of anti-Semitic symbols on the IC campus, and the history of violence they represent and perpetuate.
 Any act of harassment, intimidation, or hatred—whether through action or language, in person or online—stands in direct opposition to our values and our commitment to co-creating a community of wellness and belonging.
 We are here to listen and to support you.
 You can speak with someone informally through Let's Talk or schedule a time for a counseling session.